[Update: I am taking a full-time Data Science and Machine Learning boot-camp from January to May 2021.]

-I hold a Master degree in English Language Studies (PolyU) and a Bachelor degree in Communication – Journalism (HKBU), during which I received training in performing both quantitative and qualitative investigation.
+I earned my master degree in English Language Studies (PolyU) and my bachelor degree in Communication – Journalism (HKBU), during which I received training in performing both quantitative and qualitative investigation.
 It is such a bless that I have met so many wonderful people in the field who engage me in their research and inspire me to pursue further study.

 My research envisions the need to contrastively study what cross-modal and cross-linguistic data can inform us.
 By comparing the patterns driven from corpora of various modes (e.g. text, visuals, gestures, sound) or testing hypotheses in corpora of different languages, we can exploit the systematicity of naturally-occurring data to make a better sense of the world and hence to make the world a better place through social advocacy.
 In other words, I am mostly interested in corpus linguistics and (critical) discourse analysis.